 AI and Teaching - Recommended Practices

-As we enter the age of widely available Artificial Intelligence the AI in "large language models" is transforming the teaching and learning landscape.
+As we enter the age of widely available Artificial Intelligence the AI in "large language models" (LLMS) is transforming the teaching and learning landscape.

 Below are a set of recommended practices for faculty and instructors, with links to AI tools provided and supported at Tufts.